What to Expect During Your Dental Implant Procedure

 Expect to rest at home after your procedure, and adhere to the oral surgeon’s postoperative instructions to ensure proper healing.
 You may wear a temporary crown, bridge, partial denture, or full denture while your bone integrates with the implant posts in a process called osseointegration.

 Complete osseointegration can take three months or more.
-Once your new implant posts are stabilized, you will return to see Dr. Orchard or Dr. Robertson for the final phase of your implant procedure: the prosthetic restoration.
+Once your new implant posts are stabilized, you will return to see Dr. Orchard or Dr. Vilamil for the final phase of your implant procedure: the prosthetic restoration.

 Our dentists employ a quality dental lab that uses premium materials to fabricate crowns, bridges, partial dentures, and full dentures.
 We also utilize CEREC® technology as well as guided implant placement and cone beam for the in-house design, fabrication, and placement of dental prosthetics.
 We will evaluate your bite (occlusion) and design your prosthetic restorations for a snug, comfortable fit.

 Crowns are placed directly on each implant.
 However, if you need a bridge or denture, it may be supported by several implants.
 Full dentures generally rest on four or six implants in each arch.
 Various types of denture connectors are available for implants, but the most common is a snap-in denture.
-Dr. Orchard or Dr. Robertson will discuss all options and make a recommendation based on your lifestyle and preferences.
+Dr. Orchard or Dr. Vilamil will discuss all options and make a recommendation based on your lifestyle and preferences.

 With dental implants, follow-up visits will be required to ensure proper fit and function.
 For the most part, you will care for your implants as if they were your natural teeth.
 In the absence of gum disease or injury, your new implants could last the rest of your life, and your restorations will never slip out of place.